reconquest/gunter/README.md

 Addresses = [ "node0.ba.r", "node1.ba.r", "node2.ba.r" ]
 ```

-For debugging run **gunter** with all that options in "Dry Run" mode:
+Run **gunter** "Dry Run" mode passing `-r` flag.
 ```
 gunter -t /etc/templates/ -c /etc/superconf -r`
 ```

-After running will be printed message:
+After running **gunter** will print directory where all rendered files and
+directories are stored:
 ```
 2015/05/22 09:35:30 configuration files are saved into temporary directory /tmp/gunter281738087/
 ```

-So, structure of `/tmp/gunter281738087/` will be same as `/etc/templates/` with
+So, structure of `/tmp/gunter281738087/` will be the same as `/etc/templates/`
-all file permissions (including file owner uid/gid):
+with all file permissions (including file owner uid/gid):

 ```
 /tmp/gunter281738087